What is a Special Disability Trust (SDT)?

 Only one principal beneficiary allowed

-Provides for the accomodation and care of the principalbeneficiary
+Provides for the accommodation and care of the principal beneficiary

 Must have an independent trustee or more than one trustee

 Must comply with investment restrictions and requirements

 Contributions or gifts of assets to any value allowable